 It’s easy to determine good backlinks from bad

 If you are asking about the merit of backlinks, then potentially you have been the recipient of a bad link or two in your time.
 The upside?
 It’s never been easier to now determine the page authority, allowing you to avoid bad links entirely.
 Google has identified signs of bad links and usually will not count these links.

 A certain level of common sense on your part will also avoid bad links, so always spend more time on the website to determine if there are any geographical or niche barriers that will work against your content ranking.
 Good links are the ones that add value to the users and search engines.
 Relevance and quality is the name of the game with good links, so remember to hold your content to the same standard.

 Evergreen content and brand exposure

-There are so many opportunities and channels in which to advertise your product and market your service.
+There are many opportunities and channels to advertise your product and market your service.
 So why is link building still the channel used to see results?
 Brand exposure.
 Campaigns end and creative expire, but a link building strategy will keep your brand name out there longer (if not indefinitely) and in the searches of your prospective customers time and time again.